 Our customers share with us why they chose BuildIT over competing solutions.
 And weekly, we receive input from those in search of construction software.
 We ask them why they are looking, why they don't stick with the construction software they have, and why not go with "industry leading" project management suites.

-Here's what keeps coming up, year after year - the top 3 reasons to drop your existing project management software:
+Here's what keeps coming up, year after year - the top 3 reasons to drop your existing construction project management software:

 You can solve your scheduling and project management problems for far less than what you're currently paying.

 Case study 1: Residential builder, California, 50 homes per year, 4 key people on their team.
 They were paying $600/m for a "leading" residential project management suite.
 They found BuildIT, and we were able to save them over $450/m AND solve their scheduling issues. $5,000+ annual savings!